-The risk of the spread of wildland fires is closely related to water management.
-Specifically, the flammability of the vegetation is partly a function of the availability of water.
-The drier the soil, the drier the plant, the faster the fire spreads, and the greater the chance of an unmanageable fire.
-Climate change means that the frequency and intensity of dry periods will increase.
-A greater probability of wildland fires is one of the consequences.
-The timely signalling of the risk of fire can save people’s lives and prevent damage to nature, buildings, the drinking water supply and infrastructure.
+The risk of the spread of wildfires is closely related to the water management.
+The flammability of the vegetation in particular is partly a function of the availability of water.
+The drier the soil, the drier the plants, the faster the fire will spread, which in turn increases the likelihood of an unmanageable fire.
+Climate change means an increase in the frequency and intensity of dry periods.
+One result is the increased chance of wildfires.
+The timely signalling of a fire risk can save human lives and prevent damage to nature, buildings, drinking water supply and infrastructure.

 The fire-fighting authorities employ a system known as the wildfire spread model (Dutch abbreviation: NBVM) to predict the speed of a fire’s spread during a wildfire event.
 Thanks to recent scientific insights into the evaporation behaviour of natural vegetations, this system has been considerably improved by this recently concluded project.
 Based on new knowledge about the evaporation behaviour of natural vegetations, a module was developed to predict the availability of water in fire-risk areas and thus to estimate the vegetation’s dryness index.
 By improving the NBVM with this information, the fire-fighters’ action framework can be refined and they can act more effectively during a wildfire.
 Moreover, the module for the simulation of the dryness index can be used to gauge how dry a specific area is and thus how much of a fire-risk it represents.